ReeceBirchmore/webprog/readme.md

 ```
 And can be modified further by including the following:
 - <b>id: 'id'</b> -  this will attach an ID to the card
-- <b>type:  'create, edit, quiz' </b> - selecting one of these three options will determine the overall structure of the card.
+- <b>required </b> - Boolean value to specify whether the question requires an answer before moving on.
 - <b> attachElement: 'element' </b> - by default, the card renders to the root of the page.
 Specifiyng a a position to render to here will override that.
 - <b> class: 'className' </b> - by default, the class of the card will be 'card', if the app needs to display a modified card it can pass through a new css class to override the card style.